From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we present experiments on both synthetic and real world datasets. {\bf (i)} The synthetic dataset is used to validate the theoretical results.
 We evaluate robustness using both noisy and oracle CF pairs, and confirm the few shot counterfactual pairs requirement of the CF pairs and the spurious feature dimension (cf. \Cref{thm:log_loss-cor}).
 We also validate the trade-off effect of $r$ (cf. \Cref{thm:l2_loss} (ii)). {\bf (ii)} Beyond synthetic data, we evaluate NCM \eqref{eqn:estimated-NCM} via linear probing on a frozen CLIP model \citep{radford2021learning} across three real world datasets: ColoredMNIST, PACS, and Waterbirds.
 While CLIP already demonstrates strong zero shot transfer \citep{radford2021learning}, NCM \eqref{eqn:estimated-NCM} further improves robustness to spurious correlations over CLIP. {\bf (iii)} We compare three matching strategies: random matching, nearest neighbor matching \citep{mahajan2021domain}, and NCM \eqref{eqn:estimated-NCM}, and show the superiority of CF based approaches.
 Details on data generation, validation, and hyperparameter tuning are provided in \Cref{app-sec:hyperparameter}.
-All experiments report in-domain validation in the main text, with additional results including oracle-validation, hyperparameter sensitivity, and experiments with traditional deep models are provided in \Cref{app-sec:additional-result}.
+All experiments report in-domain validation in the main text, with additional results including oracle-validation, hyperparameter sensitivity, and experiments with traditional deep models as well as a result from the additional PACS dataset are provided in \Cref{app-sec:additional-result}.

 \paragraph{Synthetic Experiments.} The results indicate that (a) {\sl oracle accuracy:} NCM \eqref{eqn:estimated-NCM} achieves oracle-level accuracy under small noise of CF pairs ($\varepsilon = 0, 1$), as if the model were trained directly on the test domain (see \Cref{fig:synthetic-fewshot}). (b) {\sl Few-shot CF pairs:} we observe that only $k = \mathcal{I}(\mathcal{F_\mathcal{E}}) = 20$ oracle CF pairs are required to correctly identify the spurious space, achieving the best possible performance.
 When the noise is small ($\varepsilon=1$), the performance remains optimal.
 However, as the noise become larger ($\varepsilon = 5,10$), the performance degrades, as predicted by \Cref{thm:l2_loss}. (c) {\sl Trade-off effect of $r$:} we fix the number of noisy CF pairs as $k=100$ and evaluate the effect of varying the subspace rank $r$ on test accuracy (see \Cref{fig:synthetic-r}) under different noises.
 For small noise levels ($\varepsilon = 0, 1$), we observe monotonically decreasing in-domain test accuracy and the arch shape test accuracy curves (cf. \Cref{thm:l2_loss} (ii)), showing the trade-off effect of $r.$ The best performance achieves when $r\approx\mathcal{I}(\mathcal{F_E}).$ In this case of large noise ($\varepsilon=5,10$), the noise makes truncated SVD decomposition more prone to preserving some spurious features while removing some invariant features, so a slightly aggressive selection of $r$ yields better results.